milchada/GalaxyClusterMergerAnalysis/README.md

 If you want off-axis images, specify the normal vector to your plane of interest in the make_fits function.

+#By default, these files are saved to fitsfiles/temperature, fitsfile/rhoproj, fitsfile/potential and fitsfile/photon_emissivity, so create these directories within the simulation directory before running make_fits.py#.

 3. Find BCGs
 bcg_dist.py finds the two potential minima in the gravitational potential slice, with a minimum separation as specified input.
 If ret_peaks = True, it returns the pixel coordinates of the two minima.
 Otherwise, it returns the distance between them in kpc.
 This is a sensitive measure of the dynamical time.
 *If available and well-identified*, use observed positions of BCGs to select best-fit time in the simulation.
 If not, see measuring X-ray observables below.